heig-vd-dai-course/heig-vd-dai-course/04.01-docker-and-docker-compose/02-code-examples/04-dockerfile-with-run-and-copy/README.md

 In this example, we use the `alpine:3.22` image.
-It means that the Docker image will be based on the Alpine Linux image and have all the tools and libraries provided by this image, such as `ash` as the default shell and `apk` to install new packages.
+It means that the Docker image will be based on the Alpine Linux image and have all the tools and libraries provided by this image, such as `bash` as the default shell and `apk` to install new packages.

 `apk` will be used to install the `tree` package.